glodaniel/Wordle-Clone/README.md

 # Wordle-Clone
-This is for CIS 1051 final project.
+This is for the CIS 1051 final project.
 This is a Python program that is a clone of the popular New York Times game, Wordle.
 The player is given 6 tries to guess a 5 letter word.
 A title will turn green if the letter is in the word and in the correct spot.